 There are128 mini-models of houses, castles, and monuments distributed throughout the 14,000 square meter park, including well-known sites such as the Heidi Village, the castles of Burgdorf and Chillon, and the Federal Parliament in Bern.

 And there are 18 model trains traveling between the buildings on approximately 3.5 kilometers of tracks, as well as operating rack railways, cable cars, suspension railways, and ships.

-- Entrance fee for adults – around 19CHF
+- The entrance fee for adults is around 19CHF

 - 10% discount if you buy tickets online, 50% off with a Swiss Travel Pass